 Lavrion is located to the south of Athens with easy access to several of the beautiful Cycladic and Eastern Aegean islands.
 Lavrion's marina is one of the three major ports in Athens and can easily be reached from the airport.
 The city is just a quick 30-minute drive from Athens International Airport.
 You can also take the suburban KTEL bus line, which stops over briefly in Markopoulo.

 The several small beaches in the area, such as Asimakis Beach and Passalimani Beach, will offer you plenty of rest and relaxation before you begin your own private boat tour from Lavrion.
 While temperatures in this region remain pleasant year round, the summer months from May to September promise the best beach weather.
-When renting a boat in Lavrion, make sure to take out some euros, as cash is the most common method of payment in the area.
+When going on a sailing holiday in Lavrion, make sure to take out some euros, as cash is the most common method of payment in the area.

 Contact one of our agents or make a request directly below